 In Kill Bill, Bill, when asked for his opinion about the Bride's fiancé (whom he later more honestly describes as a "fucking jerk"), says "I like his hair."

 In Robert Altman's Popeye, Olive Oyl sings "He's Large," which is faint praise for her fiancé Bluto.
 The only positives she can come up with are his large stature and the fact that "he's mine."
 Her friends giggle, "You can have him!"

-Apparently the best whoever designed DVD case for Beverly Hills Chihuahua could come up with was "The Greatest Chihuahua Movie of All Time".
-Considering that there are only two other movies that feature a chihuahua (both of them sequels to this one) and the fact that neither was even released when this one went to DVD that's not a difficult feat.
+Apparently the best that whoever designed the DVD case for Beverly Hills Chihuahua could come up with was "The Greatest Chihuahua Movie of All Time".
+Considering that there are only two other movies that feature a chihuahua (both of them sequels to this one) and the fact that neither was even released when this one went to DVD, that's not a difficult feat.

 Tucker: You are a good-lookin' man... more or less.
 You got a damn good heart.
 [Beat] That's two things right there.

 Darrell Huff's How To Lie With Statistics recommends the statement "There may be something in what you say" and all variations thereof as this, and also as a Non-Answer or Mathematician's Answer to a critique or a philosophical argument.
 This statement is technically true but not really very meaningful because of course there's "something" in what anyone says: words; all enunciated and everything.

 Reversed by Dorothy L. Sayers in Murder Must Advertise.
 At one point, describing one character's comments on another, our detective protagonist Lord Peter uses the phrase "...praise him with faint damns".

 In Maskerade, Agnes Nitt is tired of being described as having "a wonderful personality and good hair", as if that were all there was to her.